-Welcome to the Loyola University of Chicago Marcella Niehoff School of Nursing Clinical Simulation Learning Laboratory (CSLL).
-The lab is located at the Lakeshore campus in Mundelein Center, room 317.
-The multifunctional lab provides the student with the opportunity for learning and risk-free practice throughout the nursing program.
+The Loyola University Chicago Marcella Niehoff School of Nursing Clinical Simulation Learning Laboratory (CSLL) is located at the Lake Shore Campus in Mundelein Center, Room 317.
+The multifunctional lab provides students with the opportunity for learning and risk-free practice throughout the nursing program.

-The CSLL is equipped with state of the art resources including high fidelity simulators (adult, obstetric and pediatric), virtual reality simulators, computer lab, 8 hospital bays and 3 simulation suites.
+The CSLL is equipped with state of the art resources including high fidelity simulators (adult, obstetric, and pediatric), virtual reality simulators, computer lab, eight hospital bays, and three simulation suites.